Fender Duo-Sonic: Third version – Duo-Sonic II (1964–1968)

 In 1964 the Duo-Sonic was redesigned based on the Fender Mustang that had recently been added to the student model line but without the vibrato tail-piece.
 The student guitars now all featured larger and slightly offset bodies, necks with larger headstocks and rosewood fingerboards and plastic pickguards with the volume and tone controls mounted on a separate metal plate.
 Pickup selection was moved above the pickups on both the Duo-Sonic and the Mustang and utilized two 3-position on-off-on switches that allowed for in and out-of-phase sounds.
 The pickups were also reverse-wound/reverse-polarity, which made them into a functional humbucker when both pickups were used simultaneously.
 Also added in this redesign was the option of a 24-inch scale neck in addition to the 22.5 inch scale.
 This re-designed model was renamed Duo-Sonic II although decals with and without the II designation were used occasionally.
 In addition to white, Daphne Blue and Dakota Red colors were added.

 The Duo-Sonic lasted until 1969 when it was dropped most likely because the Mustang with its tremolo tail piece was far more popular.

 The Duo-Sonic I and II are both considered rare and have displayed growing collector value.
-The Duo-Sonic II in particular is often seen as a desirable alternative to the more popular Mustang, since it lacks the difficult-to-maintain tremolo bridge.
+The Duo-Sonic II in particular is often seen as a desirable alternative to the more popular Mustang, since it lacks the difficult-to-maintain tremolo bridge that can be disabled with a switch.